osmzoso/osm2sqlite/README.md

 reads the [OSM XML](https://wiki.openstreetmap.org/wiki/OSM_XML) file **country.osm**
 and writes the data to in the **test.db** database.

-The tables are described in the [documentation](doc/osm2sqlite.md).
+The tables created are described in the [documentation](doc/osm2sqlite.md).

 Some options can be used to create additional data.